pradeepsen99/UIUC-Transit/README.md

 ### Prerequisites

-All you need is a Mac running the latest version of XCode.
+All you need is a Mac running the latest version of XCode and Simulator installed.

 ### Installing